ddrous/ks3-project/sketch/README.md

 To test that setup was successful, please check that students are able to:
 1. Copy the ks3-project folder into their own personal directory.
 2. Open the example.py file with an IDE (e.g. IDLE).
-3. Run the code (a window should appear with the Japanese flag).